thomassarens/KernelSpectralClustering.jl/README.md

 The __KernelSpectralClustering__ module is designed to apply community detection to un-/directed networks formated as textfiles with 2 (unweighted) or 3 (weighted) delimiter sparated values.

 ## Usage
-First open the Julia enviroment with a certain number of available processes with 'julia -p 24' (or do 'addprocs(23)' within julia), then specify the used package:
+First open the Julia enviroment with a certain number of available processes with _julia -p 24_ (or do _addprocs(23)_ within julia), then specify the used package:
 ```julia
 using KernelSpectralClustering
 ```